edgedb/edgedb/docs/guides/tutorials/nextjs.rst

 .. note::

-  EdgeDB let's you split up your schema into different ``modules`` but it's common to keep your entire schema in the ``default`` module.
+  EdgeDB lets you split up your schema into different ``modules`` but it's common to keep your entire schema in the ``default`` module.

 Save the file, then let's create our first migration.